Cashew cheese for babies baby led weaning

 Serving Instructions

-A portion of 1-2 tablespoons (15-30g) is suitable for toddlers, integrated into sandwiches, as a dip, or mixed into pasta or grains.
-Ensure it’s not the main protein source at every meal, but part of a varied diet.
-Serve alongside vegetables, fruit, and sources of iron and healthy fat, adjusting texture as needed for chewing abilities.
+A portion of 1-2 tablespoons (15-30g) of smooth cashew cheese is suitable for toddlers.
+It can be integrated into sandwiches, used as a dip, or mixed into pasta or grains.
+Ensure it complements, rather not replace, primary protein sources in a varied diet.
+Serve alongside a variety of vegetables, fruits, and sources of iron and healthy fats.
+Supervise closely, especially if offering for independent spoon use, ensuring portions are manageable to avoid gulping.
+Maintain awareness of the allergen risk (tree nut).
+Always check the ingredient list for added salt and sugar.

 More Plant based Cheese